Wattle Woods Early Plantings 2

 Framed in Blossom

-Gradually the soil quality improved, thanks to compost and horse manure, and rain or irrigation now keeps the area reasonably moist.
+Gradually the soil quality improved, thanks to compost and horse manure, and the big irrigation reached the area, keeping it reasonably moist.
 Those Wattle trees used to suck all the moisture and 'goodness' out of the garden.
-Shrubs which had been semi-lost and/or struggling now have their chance to shine - and be noticed.
+Shrubs which had been semi-lost and/or struggling now had their chance to shine - and be noticed.

 With blue Ajuga and a golden Choisya.